PacificBiosciences/FALCON/doc/falcon_manual.md

 git clone git://github.com/pb-jchin/FALCON-integrate.git
 cd FALCON-integrate

-# Use the 0.2.2 tag of FALCON-integrate for version 0.2.2 of FALCON.
+# For versions 0.2.* of FALCON, use the v0.2 branch of FALCON-integrate, or a specific tag.
-git checkout 0.2.2-p1
+git checkout v0.2

 # Create the virtualenv
 make pre